Bothenhampton, Dorset, England 1890 – Sydney, New South Wales, Australia 1964

 Sydney, New South Wales, Australia

-Painting, oil on cardboard on composition board
+Materials & Technique: paintings, oil on cardboard on composition board

 Ralph Balson (1890–1964) was one the most progressive Australian artists of his time.
 In 1941, he held the first solo exhibition in Australia of entirely non-figurative painting.
 This exhibition, although it passed relatively unnoticed at the time, is now recognised as an important turning point in the story of Australian abstraction.
 The Gallery's recently acquired work Painting 1941 was first displayed in this exhibition, alongside 20 other bold abstract works, at the gallery Anthony Hordern & Sons in Sydney.